Washington State Teacher Certification Requirements

 Achieving NBPTS certification allows an individual to maintain state teaching certification for ten years.
 The NBPTS certificate satisfies the professional certificate requirements.

 Salary information provided by the U.S. Bureau of Labor Statistics (BLS) shows that in Washington state as of May 2012 median annual salaries for teachers ranged from $30,120 for teacher assistants to $61,160 for secondary career/technical education teachers.

-While the BLS does not supply regional employment growth information for teachers, it does indicate that the 2010-2020 growth for elementary and middle teachers in the nation is expected to be 17%, while high school educators could see a seven percent increase.
+While the BLS does not supply regional employment growth information for teachers, it does indicate that the 2012-2022 growth for elementary and middle teachers in the nation is expected to be 12%, while high school educators could see a six percent increase.